Skip to main content

 After purchasing a kit from a pharmacy or online, you’ll follow simple how-to instructions for collecting a finger-prick blood sample.
 Then, you’ll use an at-home reader or place the blood sample in the mail for processing.
 This varies from kit to kit.

-What test is most accurate for diagnosing diabetes?
+What is the most accurate diabetes test?

+A1C testing has become the gold standard for helping diagnose diabetes.
+It’s the most reliable measure of a person’s glucose over time.
 If test results show that you have high blood glucose levels, you may need more testing.
-This will help to figure out if you have prediabetes, Type 1 diabetes (T1D) or Type 2 diabetes (T2D):
+This will help to figure out if you have prediabetes, Type 1 diabetes or Type 2 diabetes.
+Here’s what these terms mean:

 • Prediabetes is when blood sugar levels are high, but they’re not in the diabetes range.
 At this point, you can delay and even prevent diabetes with lifestyle changes.